ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 We've learned how to purchase, secure, and configure a domain, route a domain to your CodeCapsules application, and even a little bit about DNS.

-If you are interested, there is still a lot to learn about DNS.
+If you're interested, there is still a lot to learn about DNS.
 A fine place to start is by following this link: https://aws.amazon.com/route53/what-is-dns/

 If you'd like to know about the rest of the DNS records associated with your new domain, I recommend reading through this Google support ticket: https://support.google.com/a/answer/48090?hl=en